 - The Quick Frame Transport (QFT) will reduce latency.

 - Blank-screen wait time is also reduced with the Quick Media Switching (QMS) feature.

 - Auto Low Latency Mode (ALLM) when activated will automatically set the optimum latency level to provide a smoother video viewing experience.

-On the audio side of things eARC is introduced.
+On the audio side of things eARC was introduced.